turbot/powerpipe/README.md

 **Relationship diagrams**.
 The only dashboarding tool designed from the ground up to [visualize DevOps data](https://powerpipe.io/docs#visualize-cloud-infrastructure).
 Explore your cloud, understand relationships, drill down to the details.

-**Dashboards & reports**.
+**Dashboards and reports**.
 High-level dashboards provide a quick overview.
 Use them to highlight misconfigurations and hotspots.
 [Filter](https://powerpipe.io/docs/run/benchmark/benchmark-dashboard#filtering--grouping), pivot, and [snapshot](https://powerpipe.io/docs/run/snapshots) results.

 **Code, not clicks**.
 Our dashboards are [code](https://powerpipe.io/docs/powerpipe-hcl): version-controlled, composable, shareable, easy to edit — designed for the way you work.
 [Join](https://turbot.com/community/join) our open-source community!